 What are these pages you may ask?
 Well, these are the pages that you need not only for SEO but also for legal reasons.

-An about me should be personal, relatable, and explain what you are providing to readers.
+An about us page should be personal, relatable, and explain what you are providing to readers.

-An about me page is vital for anyone wanting to learn more about you or your company.
+An about us page is vital for anyone wanting to learn more about you or your law firm.
 This is the place where you can explain your story, and what you are giving to your readers.
-Many people make the about me page too formal, and that’s often a mistake.
+Many people make the about us page too formal, and that’s often a mistake.

-The about me page should be a place where people can learn about you, where they can see that you are a person also.
+The about us page should be a place where people can learn about you, where they can see that you are a person also.
 A good about me page will allow people to relate to you and to see that you care about readers.
-It should have a personal feeling to it (at least on a blog).
+It should have a personal feeling to it – even on a law firm website.

-Further, having a good about me page has been shown to increase SEO.
-For this reason, make sure to spend some time writing a fantastic and personal about me page, it’s an important step towards making a successful blog.
+Further, having a good about us page has been shown to increase SEO.
+For this reason, make sure to spend some time writing a fantastic and personal about us page, it’s an important step towards making a successful law blog.

-A contact me page is essential, and also easy to set up.
+A contact us page is essential, and also easy to set up.

-A contact me page is important not only because it will allow users to contact you with inquiries or comments, but also because it is required by law in some regions.
-Every blog MUST provide a way to contact the owner, and this is best done through a contact page.
+A contact us page is important not only because it will allow users to contact you with inquiries or comments, but also because it is required by law in some regions.
+Every website MUST provide a way to contact the owner, and this is best done through a contact page.

 For example, when someone uses the contact forms on your website, they are giving away their personal information (their name and email address).
 If you use Google Analytics, you are also tracking people’s activity on your website.